What's Hidden in a Randomly Weighted Neural Network?: Additional Technical Details

 \subsection{A More General Case of Theorem 1}

-We now examine a more general case of Theorem 1, where the two swapped edges are not connected to the same node.
-Again we are motivated by the analysis of \cite{dnw}, though we tackle a more general case.

-\textbf{Theorem 1 (more general):} When a nonzero number of edges are swapped in one layer and the rest of the network remains fixed then the loss decreases for the mini-batch (provided the learning rate $\alpha$ is sufficiently small, and the loss is smooth).
+\textbf{Theorem 1 (more general):} When a nonzero number of edges are swapped in one layer and the rest of the network remains fixed then the loss decreases for the mini-batch (provided the loss is sufficiently smooth).

-\textit{Proof.} As before, we let $\tilde s_{uv}$ denote the score of weight $s_{uv}$ after the gradient update.
+\textit{Proof.} As before, we let $\tilde s_{uv}$ denote the score of weight $w_{uv}$ after the gradient update.
 Additionally, let $\tilde \I_v$ denote the input to node $v$ after the gradient update whereas $\I_v$ is the input to node $v$ before the update.
 Finally, let $i_1,...,i_n$ denote the $n$ nodes in layer $\ell - 1$ and $j_1,...,j_m$ denote the $m$ notes in layer $\ell$.
 Our goal is to show that

 where the loss is written as a function of layer $\ell$'s input for brevity.
-Since $\alpha$ is small and the loss is smooth we may assume that each $\tilde \I_{j_k}$ is close to $\I_{j_k}$ and ignore second-order terms in a Taylor expansion:
+If the loss is smooth and $\tilde \I_{j_k}$ is close to $\I_{j_k}$ we may ignore second-order terms in a Taylor expansion:

 And so, in order to show Equation \ref{eq:goal} it suffices to show that

 It is helpful to rewrite the sum to be over edges.
 Specifically, we will consider the sets $\E_\textrm{old}$ and $\E_\textrm{new}$ where $\E_\textrm{new}$ contains all edges that entered the network after the gradient update and $\E_\textrm{old}$ consists of edges which were previously in the subnetwork, but have now exited.
 As the total number of edges is conserved we know that $|\E_\textrm{new}| = |\E_\textrm{old}|$, and by assumption $|\E_\textrm{new}| >0$.